Common Water Heater Problems

 Not Enough Hot Water

 Getting zeroor insufficient hot water out of your tap?
 If you have a gas water heater, the pilot light could be malfunctioning.

 If you’re not confident in how to investigate this, get in touch with us.
 We’ll manage the problem.

 A lack of hot water may also indicate that your water heater is failing and needs to be replaced.

 Water is Too Hot or Too Cold

-Your water heater may be too small.
-We can help you determine how much you use and remedy the issue.
+Your water heater may be not the right size.
+We can help you figure out how much you use and remedy the issue.

 Other Water Heater Problems

 These signs can be an indication that your water heater is going out: